coderMohammed1/Tryhackme/README.md

 # Tryhackme
-I will share any code I create or significantly change on this repo
+I will share any thm code I create on this repo